 This is probably not what you were expecting.
-The frequency server terminated with a function_clause runtime error, printing an error report.2 When you call a function, one of the clauses has to always match.
+The frequency server terminated with a function clause runtime error, printing an error report.2 When you call a function, one of the clauses always has to match.
 Failure to do so results in a runtime error.
-When doing a gen_server call or cast, the message is always retrieved from the mailbox in the generic server loop, and the handle_call/3 or handle_cast/2 call-back function is invoked.
-In our example, handle_call(foobar, From, LoopData) doesn't match any of the clauses, causing the function clause error we've just viewed.
+When doing a gen_server call or cast, the message is always retrieved from the mailbox in the generic server loop, and the handle call/3 or handle cast/2 callback function is invoked.
+In our example, handle call(foobar, From, LoopData) doesn't match any of the clauses, causing the function clause error we've just viewed.
 The same would happen with a cast.

 How do we avoid such errors?
 One option is to have a catch-all, where unknown messages are pattern matched to a don't care variable and ignored.
-This is specific to the application, and might or might not be the answer.
+This is specific to the application, and may or may not be the answer.
 A catch-all might be the norm with the handle_info/2 callback when dealing with ports, sockets, links, monitors, and monitoring of distributed nodes where there is a risk of forgetting to handle a particular message not needed by the application.
-When dealing with call and cast, however, all requests should originate from the behaviour callback module and any unknown messages should be caught in early stages of testing.
+When dealing with calls and casts, however, all requests should originate from the behavior callback module and any unknown messages should be caught in the early stages of testing.